 The exhibitions are a service to local artists, providing economic benefit from the sale of art and exposure to a wider audience while beautifying public buildings in Encinitas.
 The Civic Arts Program, established in 1998, serves artists, arts organizations, and the community, through programs in the visual and performing arts, and is overseen by the Cultural Arts Division and Commission for the Arts.

-For more information on the visual art program, or to apply to mount an exhibition in 2019, please contact Arts Program Assistant Cheryl Ehlers at (760) 633-2748, or email.
+For more information on the visual art program, or to apply to mount an exhibition in 2021, please contact Brigid Parsons at (760) 633-2748, or email.

 Call for Artists